acacia1021/Wireframes-for-Group-Project-1Size/README.md

 ## Schema
 [This section will be completed in Unit 9]

 ### Models
 [Add table of models]

+	Property	Model	Description
+Log in/Register Screen	loginTitle	String	Opening title welcoming user
+	userName	String	user ID for logging in password	String	password for logging in
+	logInButton	String	button for logging in
+Home Screen/Search Page	searchBar	Relation to stores/images	Search button to look up stores
+	suggestion	String	"You may also like…" part of suggestion in feed suggestionImage	File	Image shown in suggestion feed youLiked	String	Tells user they liked clothing from certain stores Profile Page	profileImage	Pointer to User/File	image of user name	String	Profile name
+	description	String	Description of user
+	location	String	location of the user
+	yourLikes	Pointer to likes/Relation to likes	shows list of your liked items height	String	height of user
+	age	Number	age of user
+	friends	Pointer to users/Relation to users	List of friends

 ### Networking
 - [Add list of network requests by screen ]

+- (READ/GET) username
+[ ] (READ/GET) password
+[ ] (READ/GET)
 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]